White headmaster forced Black student, 11, to kneel while apologizing, mom says: ‘This was a racist act’

 Trayson told her that he began working on an assignment ahead of time while the class was still reading a text.
 When the teacher found out, Paul said, she ripped his worksheet in front of the class and told him he had failed to follow instructions.
 Then she took him to Holian’s office, where he allegedly ordered him to kneel and apologize.

-Paul said she was too shaken about the incident to confront the school immediately, but when Holian called on March 1 to discuss first Communion plans, she asked him what had happened.
+Paul said she was too shaken about the incident to confront the school immediately, but when Holian called on March 1 to discuss First Communion plans, she asked him what had happened.

 “He admitted that he asked him to kneel down,” Paul said.
-“He didn’t acknowledge what happened was wrong or how I felt ...
+“He didn’t acknowledge what happened was wrong or how I felt. ...
 He wasn’t remorseful or apologetic at all.”

 On March 4, Paul met with Holian in his office.
 The headmaster, according to Paul, repeated the story about the Nigerian parent, adding that “he felt that if he apologized standing up it wouldn’t have been genuine.”